Best Alternative to Noom Med for GLP-1 2026: Ranked by What You Actually Need | Luma Health

 Frequently Asked Questions

 No — as long as you continue GLP-1 treatment at your current dose without a significant gap.
-The clinical effect is determined by continuous semaglutide or tirzepatide molecule activity at your current dose.
-STEP 4 data (Rubino et al., JAMA 2021) confirms that continued treatment maintains results while discontinuation leads to weight regain regardless of which platform prescribes the medication.
-Switch providers while maintaining medication continuity — start your new provider's intake with 2–3 weeks of Noom Med medication remaining so there's no gap between your last Noom Med dose and your first VialsRX dose.
+STEP 4 data (Rubino et al., JAMA 2021) confirms that continued treatment maintains results while discontinuation leads to weight regain, regardless of which platform prescribes the medication.
+Start your new provider's intake with 2–3 weeks of Noom Med medication remaining so there's no gap.

 Yes — Noom's CBT-based food psychology platform is the primary differentiator between Noom Med and medication-only alternatives.
-The clinical literature (Wadden et al., JAMA 2021) shows that intensive behavioral therapy alongside semaglutide adds approximately 2 percentage points of weight loss on average over medication with standard clinical oversight (~18% vs ~16%).
-This increment is real and clinically meaningful for patients who consistently engage with the behavioral program.
-If you've been actively using Noom's daily CBT lessons, group coaching, and food psychology tools, that's the main thing you give up by switching to Luma Health.
-If you rarely open the Noom app, you were paying the coaching premium without realizing the clinical benefit it was designed to provide.
+Clinical literature (Wadden et al., JAMA 2021) shows intensive behavioral therapy alongside semaglutide adds approximately 2 percentage points of weight loss over medication with standard clinical oversight.
+This benefit is only realized if you consistently engage with it — if you rarely open the Noom app, you were paying the membership fee without the clinical benefit it's designed to provide.

 Start Luma Health's intake at start.mylumahealth.com while you still have 2 to 3 weeks of Noom Med medication remaining.
-Enter your current semaglutide or tirzepatide dose during intake — your Wasef Health, PC provider will prescribe at that dose.
-Wait for VialsRX shipping confirmation (5–10 business days after approval) before canceling Noom Med.
-When canceling Noom Med, cancel both the medication subscription and the Noom app subscription separately if billed as two components.
-Get written email confirmation of both cancellations with effective dates.
-See our full Noom Med exit checklist for the complete step-by-step process.
+Enter your current dose during intake — your Wasef Health, PC provider will prescribe at that dose, not restart titration.
+Wait for VialsRX shipping confirmation before canceling Noom Med.
+Cancel both the medication and any separate app subscription, and get written confirmation of both.
+See our full Noom Med exit checklist for the complete process.

 Yes.
-If you want a coaching-included GLP-1 platform but at lower cost than Noom Med, Found is the most direct alternative.
-Found's semaglutide starts at ~$129/month and includes health coaching in the subscription — no separate app fee.
-Found's coaching is more practically oriented toward weight loss habits and accountability rather than the CBT-based food psychology that Noom specifically focuses on.
-If Noom's behavioral psychology approach is what you value most, Found's coaching is adjacent but different.
-If you mainly valued the peer support and check-ins, Found is the closer replacement at lower cost.
+If you want a coaching-included GLP-1 platform that also offers tirzepatide (which Noom Med doesn't), Found is the most direct alternative.
+Found's semaglutide starts at ~$129/month with dose-tier increases, and coaching is bundled into the subscription.
+Found's coaching is more practically oriented toward habits and accountability rather than the CBT-based food psychology Noom specifically focuses on.

 References